Skip to main content Skip to accessibility controls

 Women Experience Violence in Minnesota

-One in two Minnesota women report sexual violence from an intimate partner at some point during her life.
+ONE IN TWO Minnesota women report sexual violence from an intimate partner at some point during her life.

-One in four Minnesota women report physical violence from an intimate partner at some point in her life.
+ONE IN FOUR Minnesota women report physical violence from an intimate partner at some point in her life.

-Native Women Face Violence at Alarming Rates
+Native & Black Women Face Violence at Alarming Rates

 Black women in Minnesota are murdered at a rate 2.7x higher than white women